RTP Notícias: RTP3

 On 22 July 2015 it was announced that RTP Informação would rebrand once again.
 On 15 September 2015, the date of rebrand was confirmed to be 5 October, RTP's director of programmes Daniel Deusdado told the media.
 At midnight between 4 and 5 October 2015 Portuguese time, the channel became RTP3, during the coverage of the legislative election 2015.
 The international feed (RTP3 Internacional) started broadcasting during 2016.

 Since 1 December 2016, the channel is available on the Portuguese digital terrestrial television.
 The channel is also available as free-to-air channel in Cape Verde's digital terrestrial television network, which also includes RTP África.

 On 19 September 2024, the channel announced the return of The Daily Show to Portuguese television, airing with subtitles Tuesdays to Fridays on a 24-hour delay from the American broadcast.

 RTP Notícias

 In September 2025, RTP said that the channel would change name and programming.
 That has been confirmed when in 8 October 2025, the RTP3 website had changed to RTP Notícias, aiming to "reaffirm its compromise with the news".
 The new news offer was presented to the public on 9 October.
 Ivity developed the new look, intros for programs were developed by Itsanashow Studio.
 The rebrand took place on 12 October 2025, the day of the 2025 Portuguese local elections, at 6:45pm.

 Logos

 Logo as NTV, used from 15 October 2001 to 30 May 2004.

 Logo as RTPN, used from 31 May 2004 to 18 September 2011.

 Logo as RTP Informação, from 19 September 2011 to 4 October 2015.

 Logo as RTP3, from 5 October 2015 to 12 October 2025.

-Logo as RTP Notícias, since 12 October 2025.
+First variant of the logo as RTP Notícias, used from 12 October 2025 to 29 March 2026.

+Second variant of the logo as RTP Notícias, since 30 March 2026, with colours are tweaked to match RTP's blue colour.